Rahul Peter Das

 Das has published on a variety of subjects ranging from Vedic linguistics through South Asian Islam and Tamil to Security Studies.
 His particular areas of interest are Bengal and Bengali, as well as traditional South Asian medicine.
 One of his major publications in the context of Bengali is his Lehrbuch der modernen bengalischen Hochsprachen, a comprehensive teaching device for and grammar of Bengali in German.

 In 2006, Das initiated the interdisciplinary Working Group on Post-classical South Asia (Arbeitskreis Neuzeitliches Südasien) within the German Association for Asian Studies (Deutsche Gesellschaft für Asienkunde).

-Das is the editor / co-editor of:
+Das is or was the editor / co-editor of: